stafiprotocol/developer/docs/architecture/ethlsd.md

 ### Withdrawal Credential Match Check

-There is another responsibility for voters to check node provider’s *withdrawal_credentials* to ensure ETH LSD stack will successfully receive the validators' rewards so that it can distribute.
+There is another responsibility for voters to check node provider's *withdrawal_credentials* to ensure ETH LSD stack will successfully receive the validators' rewards so that it can distribute.

 ### Manage Voters

-Considering voters’ significant role in the whole system, the correctness and availability of voters must be guaranteed by protocol design.
+Considering voters' significant role in the whole system, the correctness and availability of voters must be guaranteed by protocol design.
 So we introduced voter manager role to add and remove voters when it presents dishonesty.

 After initialization of the system, there will be a group of voters designated as standby voters, their accounts are stored in NetworkProposal contract.
-In each contract method which requires offchain data(Oracle), we will get voters’ account from NetworkProposal and check whether the *msg.sender* is a voter or not.
+In each contract method which requires offchain data(Oracle), we will get voters' account from NetworkProposal and check whether the *msg.sender* is a voter or not.
 The data can be stored on chain requires 2/3 voters agreements.
 In the meantime, a minority of voters who submit fault data will be marked as suspicious.
 If they continue submitting fault data, they will be expelled.

 ![An image](/image/managevote.png)